blakelymayhall/odin-todo/README.md

 - Got most of the above implemented.
 Running out of steam, need to re-group on priorities.

-9/26/23-
-- Work Item:
+9/26/23-9/29/23
-    - Add todo form
+- Added todo input form
+- Add category icon randomization
+- Add category color randomization
+- Add functions to add the categories and todos to DOM so that the defult category isn't hardcoded in
+- Add due date functionality

+Todo:
 - Enforce name uniqueness in category creation

-- Quality:
+Quality:
 - Enforce unable to make new category if exceed numbr of images/colors
 - Fix name v. title in todo and category uses